oVirt/ovirt-site/source/sla/quota.html.md

 7. Update the VM Dynamic with the Quota Id.

 #### API Design

-* Quotas are a new root entity, which can be viewed at: [http://{host}](http://{host}):{port}/api/quotas - Drill-down to the single quota level is possible.

-* Currently only basic quota meta-data is shown:

-       * name
-       * description
-       * data-center id
-       * (quota limitations are not shown).

-* In all flows of creating/importing a VM or or a Disk, a quota ID may be passed.

-* If quota ID is not passed - the operation will fail in the Datacenter works with quotas (validation in the Backend).

 Add new command query GetQueryForStoragePool input - DC UUID output - All the Quotas for the DC.